Navigating the Child Care and Development System

 Making Choices: Subsidized Child Care and Development Services – A quick guide to the subsidized child care and development system available for low- to moderate-income families with children from birth up to 13 years old.
 P C

 Los Angeles County Child Care Resource and Referral (R&R) Agencies – A map of the 10 R&Rs providing families with referrals to child care and development services throughout Los Angeles County.
 Families contact the LA County R&R Consumer Education Line (888-922-4453) to be connected to their local R&R. P C

 Using Child Care Resource and Referral (R&R) Services - a guide to requesting referrals from the Child Care Resource and Referral (R&R) Agency, including discussing the needs of the family, exploring the type of care desired (center-based or family child care), and whether family needs assistance paying for care.
 In addition, outlines next steps once the family receives referrals, including guidelines for visiting the programs and selecting the one that best meets the needs of the family.
 P C

 List of Subsidized Child Care and Development Programs – Community-based organizations, R&Rs and school districts contract with the California Department of Education/Child Development Division (CDE/CDD) to offer low- to moderate-income families one or more types of subsidized child care and development programs.
 The programs typically recruit families living or working in the local community.
-The list of programs are organized by Zip code and alphabetically.
 P C

 Directory of Early Head Start and Head Start Programs: Early Head Start and Head Start are federally-funded early education programs designed to enhance the cognitive, social and emotional development of children from birth to five years old from low-income families.
 Click on the link for more information about both of the programs and for a listing of organizations offering Early Head Start and Head Start throughout Los Angeles County.